solo-fox/Travel/README.md

 # Travel App

-Brainwave - Built with Next.js, TailwindCSS, and TypeScript, this landing page not only looks great but also serves as a hands-on project to reinforce one's understanding of these technologies.
+Travel App - Built with Next.js, TailwindCSS, and TypeScript, this landing page not only looks great but also serves as a hands-on project to reinforce one's understanding of these technologies.
 ## Functionalities